 LL.M. students may, at their option, write a thesis for 3 credits that satisfies the writing requirement.
 A thesis is a substantial paper that is of publishable or near publishable quality, and involves supervised drafts.
-LL.M. students must write a thesis if they wish to be considered for honors.
+LL.M. students may write a thesis if they wish to be considered for honors (see below).
 A thesis can be written in two ways:

-- As part of a 3 credit course with permission of the instructor, who acts as the thesis advisor,
+- As part of a 2 or 3 credit course with permission of the instructor, who acts as the thesis advisor,

 - As a special 3 credit special research project supervised by a full-time or adjunct faculty member